shaloo/docs.arcana/docs/concepts/authtype/auth-passkeys.md

 Note that when logging in to an app via a passkey, there is no biometric information or any sensitive information that is shared with the associated website for authentication.
 Also, passkeys by themselves do not allow tracking of users or devices across sites.
 Passkeys use public key cryptography.
 A public–private key pair is generated when a user creates a passkey for a site or application.
 This is generated on the user's device.
 Only the public key is stored by the site.
 Device based passkey managers protect passkeys from unauthorized access and use.

-Passkeys do not expire but they can be deleted and new ones created, if required.
+Passkeys do not expire but they can be unlinked/deleted and new ones linked/created, if required.

 ## How do Passkeys Work?